php-fig/fig-standards/proposed/http-message.md

     public function setHeaders(array $headers);

     /**
-     * Appends a header value to any existing values associated with the
+     * Appends a header value for the specified header.
-     * given header name.
+     *
+     * Existing values for the specified header will be maintained.
+The new
+     * value will be appended to the existing list.
      *
      * @param string $header Header name to add
      * @param string $value  Value of the header